 - Letter m is for monster

-If you don’t want to wait for these to release on the blog you can purchase a set of all the letter crafts above here in:
+If you don’t want to wait for these to release on the blog you can purchase Uppercase and lowercase letters A – M here in:

-One convenient download of the Printable Letter Crafts Pack 1.
+One convenient get of the Printable Letter Crafts Pack 1.

-Printable Letter Crafts N through Z will not be released on the blog and can be purchased here: Printable Letter Crafts Pack 2
+Printable Letter Crafts N through Z can be purchased here: Printable Letter Crafts Pack 2

 You can also buy the bundle of the full set for a discounted price here: Printable Letter Crafts Bundle